panyam/pcachapter/CHAPTER.md

 SensorScope's production deployment demonstrates how Maya could analyze different data patterns and draw appropriate business conclusions:

-**Scenario A - Strong Redundancy Pattern (73.3% variance explained):**
+**Scenario A - Strong Redundancy Pattern (High variance explained):**
 If Maya's monthly sensor data showed strong correlation patterns like the basic synthetic example, she could confidently present to corporate:

 *"This month's analysis shows significant sensor redundancy.
-We can reduce from 20 sensors to 5 key measurements while preserving 73% of our operational insights.
-I recommend proceeding with sensor optimization for potential $3,750 annual savings per location."*
+We can reduce from 20 sensors to 5 key measurements while preserving most of our operational insights.
+I recommend proceeding with sensor optimization for substantial annual savings per location."*

-**Scenario B - Complex Operational Pattern (51.9% variance explained):**
+**Scenario B - Complex Operational Pattern (Moderate variance explained):**
 If Maya's analysis resembled the coffee shop simulation scenario, her recommendation would be different:

 *"This month's data shows our sensors are measuring genuinely distinct operational factors.
-While we could reduce to 5 sensors, we'd lose nearly half our operational visibility.
-I recommend a more conservative approach: keep 8-10 sensors to maintain 75-80% monitoring capability while still achieving significant cost savings."*
+While we could reduce to 5 sensors, we'd lose considerable operational visibility.
+I recommend a more conservative approach: keep 8-10 sensors to maintain adequate monitoring capability while still achieving meaningful cost savings."*

 **SensorScope's Strategic Value:**
 The key insight is that SensorScope provides **Maya with data-driven evidence** to support different recommendations based on actual sensor patterns.
 Rather than applying blanket optimization rules, she can: